FastComments/fastcomments-docs/src/content/guides/moderation/items/banning-users.md

 The second way to ban a user is by clicking the ban button that is placed on each comment on the Comment Moderation page.

-When we click the ban button, we are presented with the same options (Confirm Ban, or Confirm Shadow Ban):
+When we click the ban button, we are presented with some options, where we can specify the ban type and duration:

 [app-screenshot-start url='/auth/my-account/moderate-comments?filter=&text-search=&page=1&count=1&demo=true'; linkUrl='/auth/my-account/moderate-comments'; clickSelector = '.comment-ban'; selector = '.content .comment'; title='Clicking Ban' app-screenshot-end]